 Relevant life insurance is a new kind of business protection that allows directors to arrange their personal term life insurance through their company.
-A relevant life policy can only be a life only policy and cannot contain any other benefits such as critical illness or income protection.
-Much like a death in service, a relevant life policy will allow owners of companies to offer life insurance to their employees in a tax efficient way.
+It can only be a life only policy and cannot contain any other benefits such as critical illness or income protection.
+Much like a death in service, a relevant life insurance will allow owners of companies to offer life insurance to their employees in a tax efficient way.
 Relevant life is particularly beneficial to small businesses and higher earning individuals.
 Small businesses will often find that group life providers will not provide cover for companies with less than 5 employees.
-A relevant life policy can be taken out on a single life assured bases which offers an alternative to death in service.
+A policy can be taken out on a single life assured bases which offers an alternative to death in service.
 Group life insurance schemes are not always good for high earning individuals or employees, as they fall under pension scheme rules.
 A relevant life policy is a tax efficient way of benefitting from a lump sum benefit without the lump sum counting towards the individual’s life time pension allowance.

 - Income tax and national insurance are not payable on relevant life premiums.